 Yes.
 You can mark a question for ‘review’ and revisit it anytime during the exam.
 You can use this feature to your advantage.

 Tip: If you are not sure about the answer of a particular question, just go by your instincts or your best guess and select an answer.
 Mark this question for review.
-Complete the first pass of all the (200) questions and then revisit the questions marked for review at the end.
+Complete the first pass of all the questions and then revisit the questions marked for review at the end.

 By the way, don’t forget to bookmark this page and revisit it again.

 Yes.
-As long as you’ve answered the question, it is counted at the end of the exam, irrespective of whether it’s marked for review or not.
+As long as you’ve answered the question, it is counted at the end of the exam, regardless of whether it’s marked for review or not.

-The PMP examination is developed based on the PMP examination blueprint contained in the PMP Handbook.
+The PMP examination is developed based on the PMP examination blueprint contained in the PMP Exam Content Outline.
 The examination blueprint details the percentage of questions contained in each project management process group.
 The following represents the percentage of questions in each domain that are included in the examination.

 Among the Knowledge Areas, the toughest are Procurement Management, Risk Management and Integration Management.
 I remember that I had loads of questions from Procurement Management.
 Also, many times one question cuts across several different Knowledge Areas.